-in-House is the online magazine for medical residents and fellows, established in January 2015 by Aleena Paul and Ajay Major, the founders and editors-in-chief of in-Training, and Joshua Liao and Jarna Shah, the editors-in-chief of in-House.
+in-House is the online peer-reviewed publication for residents and fellows, established in January 2015 by Aleena Paul and Ajay Major, the founders and editors-in-chief of in-Training, and Joshua Liao and Jarna Shah, the editors-in-chief of in-House.

-All content on in-House is contributed by medical residents and fellows.
-As a peer-edited publication, the in-House Editorial Board consists entirely of residents and fellows and is editorially independent, with all content reviewed solely by the resident editors and the editors-in-chief prior to publication.
+All content on in-House is contributed by residents and fellows.
+As a peer-reviewed publication, the in-House Editorial Board consists entirely of residents and fellows and is editorially independent, with all content reviewed solely by the resident editors and the editors-in-chief prior to publication.

 As newly minted physicians and surgeons, residents and fellows are at the front lines of medicine, working long hours as we learn the most formative lessons of our careers.
 These years of graduate medical training are a period of monumental transition, as we gain greater independence and confidence in our roles as clinicians.
 However, these years can also be challenging and isolating — physically, emotionally and socially.

 To succeed in these critical years of training, and to appreciate our unique experiences in medicine as we develop professionally, residents and fellows must turn to each other.
 With this publication, we aspire to create a community of support that encourages discourse among trainees about the journey in and beyond the house officer years.

-in-House is the online magazine for medical residents and fellows, a publication dedicated to:
+in-House is the online peer-reviewed publication for residents and fellows, a publication dedicated to:

 - reflection on the diverse experiences in residency and fellowship, and the transition from student-learner to physician-teacher.